VidathChamikara/Flower-Classification-Deep-Learning-Neural-Network-Model-Project/README.md

 # Flower-Classification-Deep-Learning-Neural-Network-Model-Project
 In this repository, I detail the development of an image classification neural network model using TensorFlow in Python.
+The project covers data preprocessing for fruits and vegetables, converting image datasets from folders into arrays with TensorFlow, constructing a deep learning neural network with multiple layers in a Sequential model, training and evaluating the model, and ultimately deploying the image classification neural network as a web application.